Why Diane's guest Ben Wittes says no.

-Donald Trump continues selecting his key staff and advisors, naming Sean Spicer press secretary and Kellyanne Conway White House counsel.
+Donald Trump continues choosing his key staff and advisors, naming Sean Spicer press secretary and Kellyanne Conway White House counsel.
 The president-elect generates more controversy by suggesting in a tweet the U.S. should expand its nuclear capability.
-President Obama takes new action to ban Arctic drilling and also pardons a record number of federal inmates.
+President Obama takes new action to ban Arctic drilling and pardons a record number of federal inmates.
 Obamacare enrollment surges even as Republicans vow to repeal it.
 The North Carolina legislature fails to repeal a controversial “bathroom bill.”
 And four more officials are charged with felonies in the Flint Water crisis…Diane and a panel of guests discuss the top domestic stories of the week.

 - Susan Page Washington bureau chief, USA Today

-- Abby Phillip national political reporter, The Washington Post
+- Abby Phillip National political reporter, The Washington Post

-- Manu Raju senior political reporter, CNN
+- Manu Raju Senior political reporter, CNN

 MS. DIANE REHMThanks for joining us.
 I'm Diane Rehm.
 Donald Trump tweets that the U.S. should greatly expand its nuclear capability.
 President Obama announces a permanent on offshore drilling in parts of the Arctic.
 And North Carolina fails to repeal a controversial bathroom bill.
 Here for this very last Friday News Roundup, Susan Page of USA Today, Manu Raju of CNN and Abby Phillip of The Washington Post.